vuestorefront/storefront-ui/packages/vue/docs/introduction.md

 If you'd like to support us and join the team please write to me:
 **filip [at] vuestorefront.io** ;)

-# Roadmap

-- Category page components (April) - Done
-- Product Page components (May) (alpha release) - Done
-- Homepage, form elements, monorepo setup, product page example (June)
-- Last polishments and focus on documentation (July) (beta release)

-**Other things to include in the meantime:**
-- include additional build for every compoennt so they can also be imported separately but after a build step (useful for apps that don't have a build step at all)
-- webpack build that can be merged into your current one with everything that is needed to consume SFUI webpack source

-**In consideration**
-- SCSS - CSS vars transition

 ## Useful links

 - [StorefrontUI Github](https://github.com/Divanteltd/storefront-ui)